GoldieXVII/UAS_Hackathon/README.md

 -Can give real time analysis on crop condition -Inexpensive and time effecient to run
 -Large market for it
--Reduces cost for the farmer as fertilizer only needs to be used in areas of need and not across the whole farm
+-Reduces cost for the farmer as fertilizer only needs to be used in areas of need and not across the whole field

 What does this solve: